HackUTA/hackuta.github.io/index.md

     "Whatever your heart desires!
 A website, an app, a video game with super VR features, a robot that gives people high fives, the list goes on.
 Your project will be judged based off its creativity, innovation, coolness factor and technical skills involved."
   ],
   [
-    "Can I work on something I've already created?", "If you'd like to be judged, no. Masters thesis, your previous mobile apps, previous anything, homework.
-Unless you're starting from scratch and creating something new in 24 hours, it goes against the hackathon spirit."
+    "Can I submit previous work?",
+    "Do not cheapen the HackUTA experience by submitting any previous work or class assignments.
+Doing so will disqualify your team from final judging and awards."
   ],
   [
     "Who can attend?",